#Blogtour | The Place We Call Home Faith Hogan #ThePlaceWecallHome #Review @gerhogan @aria_fiction @BOTBSPublicity

 About the Author

-Geraldine Hogan was born in Ireland.
-She gained an Honors Degree in English Literature and Psychology from Dublin City University and a Postgraduate Degree in Training and Management from University College, Galway.
-She is an Irish award-winning and bestselling author of four contemporary fiction novels under the pen name Faith Hogan.
+Faith gained an Honours Degree in English Literature and Psychology from Dublin City University and a Postgraduate Degree from University College, Galway.

 She is currently working on her next novel.
 She lives in the west of Ireland with her husband, four children and a very busy Labrador named Penny.
 She’s a writer, reader, enthusiastic dog walker and reluctant jogger – except of course when it is raining!